willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### "Before we can set up Windows Mixed Reality, your administrator will need to enable it for your organization.
 Learn More"

-You are probably on an Enterprise managed network and your organization is using Windows Server Update Services (WSUS) or has other policies that may block the download.
-Contact your organizations IT department or system administrator to [enable Windows Mixed Reality](https://docs.microsoft.com/windows/application-management/manage-windows-mixed-reality#enable).
+You are probably on an enterprise managed network and your organization is using Windows Server Update Services (WSUS) or has other policies that may block the download.
+Contact your organization's IT department or system administrator to [enable Windows Mixed Reality](https://docs.microsoft.com/windows/application-management/manage-windows-mixed-reality#enable).

 ### "We couldn't download the mixed reality software"